-With the end of the American Revolutionary war, the Diocese of Nova Scotia was created in 1787, and St. Paul’s was designated as the cathedral for the new Diocese, the first Anglican Cathedral outside of Great Britain.
-St. Paul’s would remain the cathedral for Diocese of Nova Scotia until 1864, and during this period the Bishop at St. Paul’s was responsible for all Anglican churches in Nova Scotia, New Brunswick, Newfoundland, Prince Edward Island, Ontario, Quebec and Bermuda.
+It was the appointment in 1787 of the first Bishop, Charles Inglis, as the Bishop of Nova Scotia that began the Diocese of Nova Scotia.
+St. Paul’s became his cathedral, the first Anglican Cathedral outside of Great Britain.
+St. Paul’s would remain the cathedral for the Diocese of Nova Scotia until 1864, and during this period the Bishop at St. Paul’s was responsible for all Anglican churches in Nova Scotia, New Brunswick, Newfoundland, Prince Edward Island, Ontario, Quebec and Bermuda.

 St Paul’s and Halifax:

-From its’ central location on the South end of the Grand Parade, in the very heart of the new community, St. Paul’s from its’ very beginnings occupied a central place in the social, religious and political fabric of the city of Halifax.
-Many of the communities’ early prominent leaders and citizens are buried beneath the church, including five Lieutenant Governors, and many political and military figures.
+From the central location on the South end of the Grand Parade, in the very heart of the new community, St. Paul’s from its very beginnings occupied a central place in the social, religious and political fabric of the city of Halifax.
+Many of the community’s early prominent leaders and citizens are buried beneath the church, including five Lieutenant Governors, and many political and military figures.

 ST. PAUL´S CHURCH has been designated by the Government of Canada as a place of national historic significance, part of the family of National Historic Sites, one of more than 800 places across Canada which help define the important aspects of Canada’s diverse but common heritage and identity.